What is Plantar Fasciitis?

 The big question is: “Should you see a GP, a Physiotherapist or a Podiatrist for plantar fasciitis heel pain?”

 Just like your dentist specialises in teeth and oral problems, podiatrists specialise in feet and heel pain problems.
-There are times when Physiotherapists and General Practitioners can work wonders for many problems but your best first contact is a podiatrist experienced in the treatment of plantar fasciitis.
-Fortunately, the Adelaide podiatrists at Posture Podiatry have over 40 years of combined experience in the treatment of plantar fasciitis and associated heel pain.
+There are times when Physiotherapists and General Practitioners can work wonders for many problems but your best first contact is a podiatrist experienced in the treatment of chronic plantar fasciitis.
+Fortunately, the Adelaide podiatrists at Posture Podiatry have over 50 years of combined experience in the treatment of plantar fasciitis and associated heel pain.
+We see the problem everyday and know the best way to obtain the fastest, most permanent relief.

 Just like your dentist specialises in teeth and oral problems, podiatrists specialise in feet and heel pain problems.
 The podiatrists at Posture Podiatry have 40+ years of combined experience in heel pain treatment.
-Click To TweetYou can always BOOK ONLINE for an Initial Low Gap or Gap Free* Assessment by our experienced Adelaide Podiatrists or Call 8362 5900 to schedule a Gap Free* examination to see if we can help.
+Share on XYou can always BOOK ONLINE for an Initial Low Gap or Gap Free* Assessment by our experienced Adelaide Podiatrists or Call 8362 5900 to schedule a Gap Free* examination to see if we can help.

 We’ll help you find the right solution to alleviate your pain.